hedeencharles/PostgreSQL_Database_Project/README.md

 * Data interested in querying:
   * Employee Details - first, last, number, sex, and salary
   * 1986 Employees Hired Details
-  * List of Department Managers and Details -
+  * List of Department Managers and Details
+  * Departments of each employee
+  * Query only last names beginning with "B"
+  * All employees in the Sales Department
+  * All employees in the Sales and Development Departments
+  * List the frequency of each employer name, determine if the data sources are corrupt.

 ## **ERD Diagram** :
 ![Drag Racing](ERD_Diagram.png)